-We have examined Town of Palm Shores' compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2016.
-Management is responsible for Town of Palm Shores' compliance with those requirements.
-Our responsibility is to express an opinion on Town of Palm Shores' compliance based on our examination.
+We have examined Town of Palm Shores' (the Town) compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2017.
+Management is responsible for the Town's compliance with those requirements.
+Our responsibility is to express an opinion on the Town's compliance based on our examination.